-An appropriate balance between shame and doubt, and autonomy is essential to the virtue of will – the child believing they can act with intention, rather than experience a sense of inadequacy and doubt.
+An appropriate balance between shame, doubt, and autonomy is essential to the virtue of will – the child believing they can act with intention, rather than experience a sense of inadequacy and doubt.

 Erikson’s third stage of psychosocial development occurs during preschool, between the ages of three and five years.

-At this point in our psychosocial development—where conflict occurs between initiative and guilt—we learn to assert ourselves and typically begin to direct play and social interactions.
+At this point in our psychosocial development – when conflict occurs between initiative and guilt – we learn to assert ourselves and typically begin to direct play and social interactions.

 To our parents, our behavior may seem vigorous, overly assertive, or even aggressive, and yet we are exploring our interpersonal skills.

-If overly restricted from such exploration—either by parental control or through increased criticism—we can develop a sense of guilt.
-Similarly, while constant questioning, at this time, can, at times, be tiring, if curtailed by caregivers, we may see ourselves as a nuisance, inhibiting our interactions with others.
+If overly restricted from such exploration – either by parental control or through increased criticism – we can develop a sense of guilt.
+Similarly, while constant questioning in this stage can be tiring at times, if it is curtailed by caregivers, we may see ourselves as a nuisance, inhibiting our interactions with others.